 Research shows that "consistent high levels of student success are more likely to occur with long-term comprehensive parent involvement in schools.
 'Comprehensive' means that parents are involved at all grade levels in a variety of roles.
 Involving parents in supporting their children's education at home is not enough.
 To ensure the quality of schools as institutions serving the community, parents must be involved at all levels in the school." - California State Board of Education Policy #89-01 : Parent Involvement in the Education of Their Children.

-With this in mind, Discovery asks families to make a commitment to the Discovery community and their child to volunteer in the school on a regular basis.
-Discovery will ensure that parents can participate in ways which reflect their own skills, interest, and talents, as well as taking into consideration classroom/program needs and the constraints of family, work, and other commitments outside of school.
+With this in mind, Discovery families volunteer in the school on a regular basis.
+Discovery will ensure that parents can volunteer in ways which reflect their own skills, interest, talents, and time; as well as, taking into consideration classroom/program needs and the constraints of family, work, and other commitments outside of school.